library-pals/spotify-to-yaml-action/README.md

 {
   "ref": "main", // Required.
 The git reference for the workflow, a branch or tag name.
   "inputs": {
     "playlist-name": "", // Required.
 Your Spotify playlist name that you want to export.
+Required for non-seasonal playlist export.
   }
 }
 ```